chartbeat-labs/ottla/README.md

 	cb.hound=> (use '[cb.hound] :reload-all)
 	nil
 	```
-8. Repeate from step 2.
+8. Repeat from step 2.

 The reloading and recreating of the machine can be consolidated into single-line